Recoskie/Fl64/docs/Examples.md

   <a id="dpat" class="cmd"></a><h1>Periodic number patterns.</h1>

-  Periodic number patterns happen when you divide a number that does not divide evenly out of the number of digits you are using per place value.
+  Periodic number patterns happen when you divide a number that does not divide evenly out of the number of digits you are using to count before you carry to the next column.

   <br /><br />